-And after visiting the famous cinema, Little Guest recommends the Edouard 7**** hotel to put down your luggage.
-Located close to the Opera Garnier, this hotel allows you to discover the unusual Paris in all tranquility.
-With its Haussmann style architecture, this sumptuous building, built in 1877, has lost none of its charm or elegance.
-The rooms and suites are decorated in the purest spirit of the Parisian Haute Couture.
-For families, a babysitting service is available as well as various equipment: kid’s menu, baby chair, cot…
+And after visiting the famous cinema, Little Guest recommends the Terrass » Hotel **** to put your luggage down.
+Situated in the heart of Montmartre, this hotel allows you to discover the bucolic Paris in complete tranquillity.
+Built in 1911 and completely renovated in 2015, this sumptuous building has lost none of its charm and elegance.
+The rooms and suites are decorated in the purest spirit of Parisian life.
+For families, a babysitting service is available as well as various facilities: allergen-free menus, baby chair, cot…

 The Musée en Herbe is the ideal museum for families.
 The principle of this place is to put art and culture within the reach of children through play and humor.
 This is how the little curious ones become a hunter of monsters and embark on an adventure where contemporary art skillfully mixes with Japanese culture.
 Many programs are available for kids of all ages.
 Know that the visit can be done freely or in animated visit with a mediator.

 Very close to collective imagination, the city is the backdrop for many films and cartoons.
 While populating the dreams of young spectators, the heroes of the City of Light can now be visited, which is entirely dedicated to them.
 Ratatouille, the Aristocats, the hunchback of Notre-Dame, Anastasia, the Monster of Paris… this unique journey retraces the places of the most famous animated films.
 A guide leads this one hour and a half visit.